hammadxcm/image-magnifier/PRE-RELEASE.md

 ---

-**Thank you for helping us make React Image Magnifier e
+**Thank you for helping us make React Image Magnifier ev